pubnub/samd21/examples/README.md

 1. Windows PC
 2. Sign up for [PubNub](https://www.pubnub.com), and get a set of publish and subscribe keys
 3. Install Atmel Studio 6.2
+4. Instal ASF
-4. Install updates to Atmel Studio as suggested during installation
+5. Install updates to Atmel Studio as suggested during installation
-5. Install terminal software like putty or teraterm (I have used putty)
+6. Install terminal software like putty or teraterm (I have used putty)

-**A prerequisite is that you upgrade the firmware for SAMD21 using the [.bat](Code/FirwareUpgrade/samd21_xplained_pro_firmware_update.bat) file provided with the PubNub Atmel example before you run this demo.
+**A prerequisite is that you upgrade the firmware for SAMD21 before you run this demo.
 Make sure no other software like putty or teraterm is using the com port).
-Close atmel  studio and the putty terminal.
+Close Atmel studio and the putty terminal.
 The firmware upgrade is successful if you see a PASS sign on the terminal after running the code.**

 ###2.
 Connecting the hardware, the right way :